larrycameron80/globe/README.md

 ## Features

-- search for bridges or relays
+- Search for bridges or relays.
-- advanced search with country, running, flags and other filters
+- Advanced search with country, running, flags and other filters.
-- details for a bridge or relay
+- Details for a bridge or relay.
-- interactive graphs using dygraphs
+- Interactive graphs using dygraphs.
-- shareable links for searches or details
+- Shareable links for searches or details.

 ## License